The Top 7 Alternatives to Yahoo Finance

 Stock Analysis has stock quotes, financial statements, statistics, business metrics, dividend data, charts, and news for 100,000+ stocks and funds.

-Best of all, it's simple to use and lightning-fast.
+Best of all, it's simple to use, clutter-free, and lightning-fast.

 Beyond exploring individual stock information, you can also:

 You can also create watchlists after registering for a free account.
-The watchlists are completely customizable with over 200 indicators, so you can easily stay on top of whichever metrics matter most to you.
+The watchlists are completely customizable with over 200 filters, so you can easily stay on top of whatever metrics or historical financial data matter most to you.

-While we try to provide as much as we can for free, our data providers require us to keep certain data behind a paywall.
+While we try to provide as much as we can for free, some of our data providers require us to keep certain data behind a paywall.

-To unlock unlimited access to all of our data and tools, including downloads, you can upgrade to Stock Analysis Pro for just $9.99/month (or $79/year for an annual subscription).
+To unlock unlimited access to all of our data and tools, including downloads, you can upgrade to Stock Analysis Pro for just $79 per year (or $9.99/month).

 But don't worry — you can use almost all of the site completely free without ever bumping into a paywall.